Frequently Asked Questions

-The fellowship applications are read by a committee of leaders from across the health system.
-We have a diverse group, including our program preceptors and mentors, directors, department administrators, managers and past fellows.
-The Fellowship preceptors, Jim Bell and Tony Denton, make the final decision
+- The fellowship applications are read by a committee of leaders from across the health system.
+We have a diverse group, including our Senior Leadership Team and mentors, directors, department administrators, managers and past fellows.
+Members of the Michigan Medicine Administrative Fellowship Senior Leadership Team make the final decision.

 I graduated from a school that is not accredited.
 Will that be an issue?

-The preceptor helps fellows understand how academic health center leaders meet the challenges of balancing priorities among our patient care, research and educational missions as one health system.
-The fellowship preceptors are also responsible for mentoring and supporting the career and personal development of administrative fellow(s) throughout the two year fellowship, evaluating fellows’ performance and assisting them with relationship building with other mentors at UMHS.
+- Members of the Michigan Medicine Administrative Fellowship Senior Leadership team help fellows understand how academic health center leaders meet the challenges of balancing priorities among our patient care, research and educational missions as one health system.
+They are also responsible for mentoring and supporting the career and personal development of administrative fellow(s) throughout the two year fellowship, evaluating fellows’ performance and assisting them with relationship building with other mentors at Michigan Medicine.

-What types of projects/rotations does a fellow partake in?
+What types of projects do fellows partake in?

-The Fellowship includes core responsibilities, targeted 4-12 weeks rotations, and projects based on the fellow's interests and the institution's priorities.
+- The Fellowship includes core responsibilities and projects based on the fellow's interests and the institution's priorities.
 The fellow will pursue a variety of leadership development opportunities in a framework of continuous learning.
-Example of rotation opportunities are Inpatient Operations, Ambulatory Care Operations, Finance and Human Resources.
+Examples of project areas include Inpatient Operations, Ambulatory Care Operations, Finance and Human Resources.

 What is the process for determining the projects that fellows work on?

-We have an online project repository where unit representatives fill out a project form and send it to the fellowship coordinator.
+- We have an online project repository where unit representatives fill out a project form and send it to the fellowship coordinator.
 The projects are reviewed by the fellows and they decide what projects meet their interests for experience, growth and development.
-Those projects are then discussed with the program preceptors who guide fellows to select projects that support their specific career development goals.
+Those projects are then discussed with members of the Senior Leadership Team who guide fellows to select projects that support their specific career development goals.

 What sort of training or career development opportunities are available?